aaspnas/Compare-Objects/README.md

 - Method names can differ
 - Method signatures can differ

 Objects can also contain other objects.
-Some methods can create new objects, but as we generally dont know what the side effects of calling methods on a object will be, we can't go calling all methods systematically.
+Some methods can create new objects, but as we generally dont know what the side effects of calling methods on a object will be, we can't go calling all methods systematically or?